 For grant funding agreements, grant revenue is recognized during the period that the research and development services occur, as qualifying expenses are incurred.
 The Company concluded that payments received under these grants represent nonreciprocal contributions, as described in ASC 958, Not-for-Profit Entities, and that the grants are not within the scope of ASC 606 as the organization providing the grant does not meet the definition of a customer.
-Grant revenue relates primarily to the CEPI and Gates Funding Agreements (see Note 9).
+Grant revenue relates primarily to the CEPI Funding Agreement and the Gates Grant Agreement (see Note 9).